-The production, accessibility and consumption "transactional envelope" for goods
+The production, accessibility and consumption "transactional envelope" for goods prices for the whole market.

 The characteristics of the transactional envelope is that to ensure larger sales, products need to accommodate the price needs of lower income segments by lowering them as can be seen by the drop in the upper price boundary with falling disposable incomes in Figure 2.